 Ms. Polk is Co-Chair and founding member of MATFORCE, the Yavapai County substance abuse coalition, awarded the 2013 Outstanding Coalition of the Year by the Community Anti-Drug Coalitions of America.
 In 2012, for her outstanding contributions to the State of Arizona, Ms. Polk received the prestigious Michael C. Cudahy Criminal Justice Award from the Arizona State Bar Association.

-Ms. Polk is the Vice-Chair of Arizonans for Responsible Drug Policy, a non-profit committee dedicated to raising awareness about marijuana’s harms and opposing legalization efforts.
+Ms. Polk is the Chair of Arizonans for Responsible Drug Policy, a non-profit committee dedicated to raising awareness about marijuana’s harms and opposing legalization efforts.

 Merilee Fowler has a Bachelor of Science in Business Administration from the University of North Dakota.
 With over 20 years of administrative experience working in community collaboration in multiple states, Ms. Fowler currently serves as the Executive Director of two non-profit agencies, MATFORCE, the Yavapai County Substance Abuse Coalition, and Community Counts, an umbrella organization in Yavapai County that establishes and manages community programs that serve youth, individuals, and families.
 Under her leadership, MATFORCE was awarded the 2013 Coalition of the Year for the nation from the Community Anti-Drug Coalition of America.